Gadigal: British colonisation of Gadigal country

 The former Marrickville Council area, now part of Inner West Council, is situated within Gadigal country and bordering Wangal country.
 In 1994 the Marrickville Aboriginal Consultative Committee was established and the committee established the Cadigal/Wangal peoples' website.

-Gadigal Elder Allen Madden estimates that several hundred Dharug people, including at least a hundred Gadigal people in his own family, live in Sydney today.
+Gadigal elder Allen Madden estimates that several hundred Dharug people, including at least a hundred Gadigal people in his own family, live in Sydney today.

 Popular culture

 Australian band Midnight Oil included a song "Gadigal Land" as a single in their The Makarrata Project mini-album project.
 The song includes a verse written and spoken by Gadigal poet Joel Davison.
 A statement from Sony Music Australia explained: "It is a provocative recount of what happened in this place, and elsewhere in Australia, since 1788".

-On 5 December 2020 at the international rugby union match between Australia and Argentina in Sydney, a version of the Australian national anthem was sung first in the Dharug language by Wiradjuri woman Olivia Fox and the Australian Wallabies, followed by the English version.
-However, this was against Cultural Protocols as no Dharug Elders or Community were consulted or authorized the sharing of their language with a non-Dharug singer.
-This was the first time the anthem had been sung in an Indigenous language at a Wallabies match.
+In October 2023, the New South Wales government renamed a Sydney Metro station to Gadigal railway station whilst it was under construction, which had formerly been named as Pitt Street station.

+Notable people

+Nanbaree was a young Gadigal boy who survived the smallpox outbreak in 1789.
+He was taken to the British colonial outpost at Sydney and became an important interpreter between the Indigenous people and the colonisers.